- What are the latest versions of the instructor materials for the Certification and Renewal Testing Courses?

 It is not appropriate to allow the technician candidate to perform these tasks independent of direct supervision, i.e. a student works independently and then an instructor comes along to sign off that student.
 The seat installation may be correct but the information or how the family was educated is unknown.
 Once the student has become certified and is comfortable with their technical and communication skills, they will perform their responsibilities, and if possible, have a second pair of eyes check the installation and paperwork.

-There are four basic options that can be made available to the student.
-The student could leave immediately, stay through the next break or stay until the end of the day.
+There are several basic options that can be made available to the student.
+The student paid for the course is welcome to stay in the course with only the instructor team knowing that they will not pass, keeping their manual.
+The first option is for the student to stay for the remainder of the course even though he/she will not get certified at the end.
+That student could act as a scribe for the check-up event.
+The student could choose to leave immediately, stay through the next break or stay until the end of the day.
 This would allow them to quietly leave without feeling like they are being singled out as failing the class.
 When the instructor meets with the student to discuss the score and course options, ask how they would like the team to answer questions, if they choose to quietly leave the class.
-The student may wish to leave because of an “illness” or “family emergency.”
+The final option is that student may wish to leave because of an “illness” or “family emergency.”
 Do your best to work with the student to ensure a smooth transition.
-The fourth option is for the student to stay for the remainder of the course even though he/she will not get certified at the end.
-That student could act as a scribe for the check-up event.

 Whatever the choice the student selects, grades are confidential and the team must be careful not to single them out.

 The instructor team is encouraged to teach as much as they can hands-on in the vehicle.
 For courses with a great logistical setup, lots of vehicles, and a variety of child restraints, this is definitely doable and a great way to meet the needs of many adult learners.
 If you are teaching a course at a site with some restrictions, such as having to go out into a parking lot that is far away, or you have only a few available vehicles (belt system types), you may need to go over the slides and then move out to the vehicles, teaching in the more conventional way.